Finnish Navy: Future vessels

 In October 2012, The Finnish Navy signed a 34 million euro contract for 12 fast transport boats with an option for more vessels with Marine Alutech, a Finnish company that had also built the Uisko- and Jurmo-class transport boats.
 The 19 m Jehu transport boats can carry 25 troops and have a maximum speed in excess of 40 kn.
 Defensive capability is provided by a remotely controlled turret capable of providing fire support during a landing operation.
 The new class of landing craft has been named the Jehu class.

-The next-generation surface combatant, which will be larger than the current missile boats and more capable for international co-operation, is currently in the pre-development stage.
+The next-generation surface combatant, which will be larger than the current missile boats and more capable for international co-operation, is currently under construction.
 This new class of multi-purpose naval vessels, referred to as Monitoimialus 2020 ("Multi-purpose vessel 2020") or Laivue 2020 ("Squadron 2020") in the preliminary papers, is intended to replace the Hämeenmaa- and Pohjanmaa-class minelayers and Rauma-class missile boats as they are retired.
 The goal is to replace seven vessels with four new corvette-sized surface combatants.
 In September 2015, the Finnish Minister of Defence Jussi Niinistö officially authorized the Finnish Navy to start developing "Squadron 2020" and an official Request for Information (RFI) was sent to shipyards in December.
 Consequently, the Finnish Defence Forces signed a letter of intent with Rauma Marine Constructions for the construction of four vessels under the "Squadron 2020" program on 14 September 2016.
-The design stage is planned to continue until 2018 and the vessels will be built in 2019–2024.
 The projected cost of four vessels with a lifespan of at least 35 years is roughly 1.2 billion euro.
 The new vessels will be called the Pohjanmaa class.

-On 5 May 2021 the Finnish Ministry of Defense announced that the Finnish Navy was to obtain four Kewatec Work 1920 vessels for delivery between 2022 and 2024.
+On 5 May 2021 the Finnish Ministry of Defence announced that the Finnish Navy was to obtain four Kewatec Work 1920 vessels for delivery between 2022 and 2024.
 The deal included options for five additional vessels.
 The contract (including options) is valued 12.8 million Euros.

+An additional 17 Jurmo-class vessels were ordered on 29 June 2023.